yetzt/counterclock/readme.md

 If configured (`wifi` set to `true`), the device will try to connect to a WiFi Network.
 If successful, there are three differnt Options:

 Button A will start the device in full WiFi mode, every event will be sent to the server.
-Button B will start the devise in Clock Sync mode, only the period clock will be synced after the begin of each Jam.
+Button B will start the device in Clock Sync mode, only the period clock will be synced after the begin of each Jam.
 Button C will disable the WiFi.

 The game is started by pressing any of these buttons.
 The game then starts in Lineup Mode.